 애플리케이션 노트

-This application note demonstrates how to improve noise figure measurement accuracy by following a three-stage process:
+This application note reviews Y -factor noise figure measurements and how to improve accuracy by following a three-stage process:

 This application note covers the following topics:

-This application note is specific to instruments that use the Y-factor method for noise figure measurement.
-Various features of Keysight Technologies products are mentioned as illustrative examples of the newest generation of noise figure analyzers and noise sources.
+This application note is specific to instruments that use the Y-factor noise figure measurement.
+Various features of Keysight Technologies products are mentioned as illustrative examples of noise figure analyzers and noise sources.
 Other products, however, may be used with the techniques discussed in this document.

-This chapter outlines the fundamental features of the Y-factor measurement technique for noise figure.
-Many instruments use the Y-factor technique, including:
+Learn about the fundamental features of the Y-factor noise figure measurement technique in this application note.
+Many instruments use the Y-factor noise figure technique, including:

 (signal/noise power ratio at the input of the device under test)